rust-lang/reference/src/items/associated-items.md

 *Associated functions* are [functions] associated with a type.

-An *associated function declaration* declares a specification for an associated function definition.
-It is written as a function item, except the function block is replaced with a `;`.
+An *associated function declaration* declares a signature for an associated function definition.
+It is written as a function item, except the function body is replaced with a `;`.

 The identifier if the name of the function.
-The generics declares types for usage in the rest of the function declaration.
-The generics, parameter list, return type, and where clause must be the same in the associated function definition.
+The generics, parameter list, return type, and where clause of the associated function must be the same as the associated function declarations's.

-An *associated function definiton* is written as an associated function declaration, but instead of a `;`, there is a [block] that evaluates to the return type.
+An *associated function definiton* defines a function associated with another type.
+It is written the same as a [function item].

-An example of a common associated function is the `new` function that returns a value of the type the associated function is associated with.
+An example of a common associated function is a `new` function that returns a value of the type the associated function is associated with.

 ```rust